-Provides consultative support to faculty to enhance pedagogy utilizing academic technology tools and learning management systems.
+Positions in the Instructional Designer/Technologist series provide consultative support to faculty to enhance pedagogy utilizing academic technology tools and learning management systems.
 Collaborates with faculty to conceptualize, plan, design, develop, and implement pedagogically sound and technology-enhanced curricula for use in online, hybrid, and conventional courses.
-Develops and conducts workshops, and online resources and training.
+Develops and conducts workshops as well as online resources and training.
 Works with faculty and staff across all information technology disciplines to evaluate, select, and integrate web-based applications, digital multimedia, learning management systems and plugins, and other emerging technologies for online and in-class teaching and learning.
 Reviews online content and related course materials for accessibility compliance and provides recommendations and training to achieve compliance.